mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 subscriber if it is convenient to do so.

-The types used in the structured message definitions below are demonstrative, and drivers MAY use similar types instead so long as the information is present (e.g. a double instead of an integer, or a string instead of an integer if the structured logging framework does not support numeric types.)
+The types used in the structured message definitions below are demonstrative, and drivers MAY use similar types instead so long as the information is present (e.g. a double instead of an integer, or a string instead of an integer if the structured logging framework does not support numeric types).

 Common Fields
 -------------